vincentchu/eth-private-net/README.md

 > var freeBeerDeployed = freeBeerContract.at("0x48c1bdb954c945a57459286719e1a3c86305fd9e")
 undefined

-> freeBeerDeployed.gimme_money.sendTransaction({ from: bob, value: web3.toWei(0.1, 'ether')})
+> freeBeerDeployed.gimmeMoney.sendTransaction({ from: bob, value: web3.toWei(0.1, 'ether')})
 "0xe42b7d3d113f8670528ee5f14ec6cd65e94d15c12b4ca31187e1134c80e884ff"
 ```

-Checking our account balances after the transaction shows that Alice's account has indeed increased by 100 Finneys, while Bob's has decreased by about 100.555 Finneys.
+Checking our account balances after the transaction shows that Alice's account has indeed increased by 100 Finneys, while Bob's has decreased by about 100.56 Finneys.
 Again, the discrepancy is due to the gas cost of executing the smart contract.
-In this case, the cost (at the prevailing gas price) was 30,824 gas:
+In this case, the cost (at the prevailing gas price) was 30,979 gas:

 ```
 > [ eth.getBalance(alice), eth.getBalance(bob)]
-[1096432094000000000, 899445168000000000]
+[1097015348000000000, 899442378000000000]
 ```

 ### Events on Smart Contracts